MysteryBlokHed/Encwork/README.md

 Peer-to-peer chat software written in Python.

 ## How does it work?
 TTChat uses 4096-byte long RSA keys to encrypt/decrypt messages.
-Each machine will set up a socket that acts as a server, and one that acts as a client.
-The client will try to connect to a specified target.
-The server will accept connections and check if the origin is the target.
-If it is, it'll get the public key and be ready to receive messages.
-Otherwise, it'll kill the connection and wait for the target to connect.
+Each machine will set up a server socket, and a client socket.
+The client will try to connect to a specified target, while the server accepts connections and checks if the origin is the target.
+If it's not, it'll kill the connection and wait for the target to connect.
+Once both servers have confirmed the targets, they will exchange public keys and be ready to chat.

 ## Requirements
 **Python v3.6+**